OSVR/OSVR-Docs/Getting-Started/HDK/HDK-Unboxing-and-Getting-Started.md

 ```
 Added device: com_osvr_Multiserver/OSVRHackerDevKit0
 ```
-If you are on Linux on Mac and do not get this output line, refer to the [known issues].
+If you are on Linux or Mac and do not get this output line, refer to the [known issues].

 You can minimize this window, but make sure to keep it running as long as you'll be using OSVR applications.